HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - At least an 16 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

-- Install the `InstallAssistant.pkg` package, it will put `Install macOS Big Sur.app`to your `/Applications` folder.
+- Install the `InstallAssistant.pkg` package, it will put `Install macOS Big Sur.app` in your `/Applications` folder.

 - Create a bootable installer for macOS Big Sur using `createinstallmedia` tool.
 ```